 Associate Professor of Physics & Astrophysics, University of North Dakota.
 Contact Yen Lee Loh.

-Associate Professor of Chemistry, University of North Dakota.
+Professor of Chemistry, University of North Dakota.
 Contact Guodong Du.

 Chair, Department of Mathematics & Computer Science & Associate Professor of Mathematics, Dickinson State University.
 Contact Marcus Fries.